ce1ebrimbor/file-shover/README.md

 - Current focus is on getting basic HTTP functionality working
 - Streaming optimizations are deliberately deferred to avoid premature optimization
-- The FileTree reader-based design is correct - Response needs to catch up